Algeria Declares French Colonisation a Crime, Demands Apology and Reparations - PRESS AI WORLD

 Credited from: ALJAZEERA

-• Algeria's parliament unanimously passes a law declaring French colonisation a crime.
+• Algeria's parliament unanimously passes a law declaring French colonization a crime.

-• The legislation demands an apology and reparations from France for colonial atrocities.
+• The law demands an apology and reparations for historical injustices.

 SHARE THIS ARTICLE: